bglamadrid/pugtail/README.md

   **PUGTAIL**

-  An opinionated project template that helps you design, develop, deploy and iterate static websites quickly.
+  An opinionated project template for designing, developing, deploying and iterating static websites quickly.

   Write markup that is easy to read and convey as HTML/CSS, without needing to learn a whole new framework.